ut-osa/impeller-artifact/README.md

 A controller machine in AWS `us-east-2` region is required for running scripts executing experiments.
 The controller machine can use very small EC2 instance type, as it only provisions and controls experiment VMs, but does not affect experimental results.
-In our own setup, we use a `c5.xlarge` EC2 instance installed with Ubuntu 20.04 as the controller machine.
+In our own setup, we use a `t3.micro` EC2 instance installed with Ubuntu 20.04 as the controller machine.
+If you also want to compiling the code on the controller machine, we use a `c5.xlarge` EC2 instance.

 On the controller machine, clone this repository with all git submodules
 ```bash